jaceklubzinski/pd-checker/README.md

 `pd-checker service` trigger real PagerDuty alert only once and keep information about triggered alerts in sqlite database
 ## How add PagerDuty service to pd-checker
 Add `pd-checker event` to new monitored infrastructure.
 Next every 12h (default) new pd-checker event will be created. `pd-checker service` add new service after scan new alert

+TODO:
+- check if alert was already triggered on PagerDuty